Pukimaa/dokploy-deploy-action/README.md

 ## Inputs

-- `PROJECT_NAME`: The name of the project in which the application you want to deploy is in
+- `APPLICATION_ID`: The ID of the application you want to trigger the deploy for.
+If you open up the application in the Dokploy Dashboard, it's the last ID in the URL.
-- `APPLICATION_NAME`: The name of the application you want to deploy
-- `DOKPLOY_HOST`: The host ip or domain of your dokploy instance.
+- `DOKPLOY_HOST`: The host ip or domain of your dokploy instance. (`example.com`)
-- `DOKPLOY_TOKEN`: Create an API token in your profile settings on Dokploy
+- `DOKPLOY_TOKEN`: Create an API token in your profile settings on Dokploy.